-Slap in the centre of the Peloponnese and its regional capital, Tripoli is the first town from the peninsula whose club has challenged the giants of Athens, Piraeus and Salonika.
+Slap in the centre of the Peloponnese, its regional capital Tripoli is the first town from the peninsula whose club has challenged the giants of Athens, Piraeus and Thessaloniki.

 Arcadia, this area of the central and eastern Peloponnese, also lent its name to the regional league founded here on the eve of World War II.
 Asteras (‘Star’) had already been founded, in 1931.

 After the war, Asteras dominated the Arcadian League at various periods, until 2003.
 That was when new management arrived in Tripoli, and Asteras left lower-league football behind.

 While the likes of small Tripoli clubs such as Doxa and Elpida still ply their trade in the Arcadian League, the town’s second most significant club, Panarkadikos, usually battle with teams from Kalamata, Zakynthos and Kymi in the fourth tier.

 Formed before Asteras, in 1927, Panarkadikos reached the Greek Cup quarter-finals in 1979-80 but top-flight football has eluded them.

 The nearest international airport to Tripoli is Kalamata 80km (50 miles) away – but only serves summer flights from London, Birmingham and Manchester.